Milliarcsecond-scale spectrum of the persistent radio source associated with FRB 20190417A and constraints for FRB 20181030A: Discussion

-Given that all currently confirmed PRSs have measurements in the 5–6 GHz band, we adopt the flux densities listed in Table 2 of \citet{Yang26}.
-For FRB 20190417A, which lacked a 5 GHz measurement at that time, we instead use the newly reported value in this work, $F_\nu = 150~{\rm \mu Jy}$ at 5 GHz.
-In addition, we include the upper limit of the flux density of the PRS candidate 20181030A-S1 in Figure \ref{relation}, but exclude it from the calculation of the $L_\nu-|{\rm RM}|$ relation and its scatter.
-Following the approach of \citet{Yang26}, we estimate the standard deviation of the residuals using the five currently confirmed PRSs.
-Measurement uncertainties are negligible compared to the intrinsic scatter and are therefore ignored.
-We first take the base-10 logarithm of $L_\nu$ and $|{\rm RM}|$, and fit a linear relation of the form $\log L_{\nu,\rm fit} = \log |{\rm RM}| + C_0$, where the mathematical symbol ``log'' refers to the logarithm to base 10, and $C_0$ represents the mean offset.
-The residuals are then defined as $\Delta = \log L_\nu - \log L_{\nu,\rm fit}$.
-The resulting standard deviation of $\Delta$, $\sigma_\Delta = 0.65$, corresponds to $\hat\alpha|\epsilon| = 1.5 \pm 0.7$.
+Because all currently confirmed PRSs have measurements in the 5–6 GHz band, we adopted the flux densities listed in Table 2 of \citet{Yang26}.
+For FRB 20190417A, we updated the newly reported flux in this work, $F_\nu = 150~{\rm \mu Jy}$ at 5 GHz.
+In addition, we included the upper limit of the flux density of the PRS candidate 20181030A-S1 in Fig. \ref{relation}, but excluded it from the calculation of the $L_\nu-|{\rm RM}|$ relation and its scatter.
+Following the approach of \citet{Yang26}, we estimated the standard deviation of the residuals using the five currently confirmed PRSs.
+The measurement uncertainties are negligible compared to the intrinsic scatter and were therefore ignored.
+We first took the base-10 logarithm of $L_\nu$ and $|{\rm RM}|$ and fitted a linear relation of the form $\log L_{\nu,\rm fit} = \log |{\rm RM}| + C_0$, where the mathematical symbol ``log'' refers to the logarithm to base 10, and $C_0$ represents the mean offset.
+We note that the unit slope was adopted here not as a statistical best fit, but as a physically motivated detrending procedure (see Sect.~3 of \citealt{Yang26} for details).
+Given the relation $L_\nu \propto R^\epsilon |{\rm RM}|$, enforcing a slope of unity effectively removes the explicit $|{\rm RM}|$ dependence and isolates the contribution from the stochastic variable $R$ in the residuals.
+Importantly, this approach does not require $|{\rm RM}|$ and $R$ to be independent.
+Any intrinsic coupling between them would manifest as a systematic trend in the residuals, but does not affect the global dispersion.
+In this case, the resulting scatter provides a robust measure of the dynamic range of $R$ without introducing bias from the fitting procedure.
+The residuals were then defined as $\Delta = \log L_\nu - \log L_{\nu,\rm fit}$.
+The resulting standard deviation of $\Delta$, $\sigma_\Delta = 0.67$, corresponds to $\hat\alpha|\epsilon| \sim 1.5 $.
 Since FRB 20190417A exhibits a flat spectrum across the observed bands, our results remain consistent with those of \citet{Yang26}.
-This result is more consistent with scenarios involving forward shocks in the free-expansion phase of both SNR/ISM and PWN/SNR systems ($\hat\alpha|\epsilon| \sim 2.0$–$2.8$), as well as with young PWNe powered by a nearly steady wind ($\hat\alpha|\epsilon| \sim 1$).
+This result is roughly more consistent with scenarios involving forward shocks in the free-expansion phase of SNR/ISM and PWN/SNR systems ($\hat\alpha|\epsilon| \sim 2.0$–$2.8$) and also with young PWNe powered by a nearly steady wind ($\hat\alpha|\epsilon| \sim 1$).